 What If I Am Getting A Lot Of Good Sun Exposure?

 If you live in an area or latitude with good all year round sun exposure.

 If it is summer and you go in the open adequately and receive and process enough UV-B through the skin.

 If you do not fall into one of the risk groups (elderly, darker skinned people, those with metabolic and organ disorders, those with cardiovascular or neuro-degenerative disorders) you may not want to supplement with oral D3 during summer months.
 The best way to know for sure is to have your blood levels tested.

-Try to understand this: as we age, we want to maintain strong bones and flexible arteries.
-We don’t want the calcium going to the wrong places (joints, arteries etc.) We want the right amount of calcium in the right places only.
-And for proper organization and assimilation of calcium, we require adequate levels of Vitamin D3 and Vitamin K2.
+As we age, we want to maintain strong bones and flexible arteries.
+We don’t want the calcium going to the wrong places (joints, arteries etc.) We want the right amount of calcium in the right places only and for proper organization and assimilation of calcium, we require adequate levels of Vitamin D3 and Vitamin K2.
 Vitamin D3 helps our hearts and arteries from lining themselves with calciferous deposits, and helps protect us from developing dementia or stroke.

 Should I Also Take Extra Calcium?

 We need adequate Vitamin D3 to organize and assimilate our intake of calcium in the right places.
 For this we need either adequate sun exposure or supplementation.
 We also need the right amount of co-factors (as mentioned above), plus sufficient levels of stomach acid to absorb calcium for what we eat.